October 12, 2010

 While we're at it, let's talk about my fear of losing control--kissing cousin to the fear of being laughed at/looking stupid--which requires--requires!--me to be in control at all times.
 I must avoid any and all situations in which the unexpected might occur.
 Surprise is anathema.

-Thanks to you, someone is always watching. am always watching, always vigilant, always less than I could be, my light perpetually basketed, lest someone find it/me laughable/stupid.
+Thanks to you, someone is always watching.
+I am always watching, always vigilant, always less than I could be, my light perpetually basketed, lest someone find it/me laughable/stupid.

 I really must insist that you accept the return of this paralyzing gelotophobia--which, by the way, I never wanted in the first place.
 As it was a gift, handed down through countless generations of my family--along both matrilineal and patrilineal lines--I do not have the receipt.
 Regardless, I feel certain that you will find a way to make restitution.